Crust (CRU) Price Reaches $42.40

-Crust (CRU) traded flat against the U.S. dollar during the 1 day period ending at 16:00 PM E.T. on April 2nd.
-In the last seven days, Crust has traded flat against the U.S. dollar.
-One Crust coin can now be purchased for approximately $42.40 or 0.00117874 BTC on popular cryptocurrency exchanges.
-Crust has a total market cap of $74.00 million and approximately $7.41 million worth of Crust was traded on exchanges in the last day.
+Crust (CRU) traded flat against the dollar during the 1 day period ending at 13:00 PM ET on April 3rd.
+One Crust coin can now be purchased for about $42.40 or 0.00117874 BTC on major exchanges.
+Crust has a market cap of $74.00 million and approximately $7.41 million worth of Crust was traded on exchanges in the last day.
+Over the last week, Crust has traded flat against the dollar.

 - PAC Global (PAC) traded flat against the dollar and now trades at $0.0130 or 0.00000022 BTC.